asticode/go-astilectron/readme.md

 For everything to work properly we need to fetch 2 dependencies : [astilectron](https://github.com/asticode/astilectron) and [Electron](https://github.com/electron/electron). `.Start()` takes care of it by downloading the sources and setting them up properly.

-In case you want to embed the sources in the binary to keep a unique binary you can implement your own **Provisioner** and attach it to `go-astilectron` with `.SetProvisioner(p Provisioner)`.
-Your custom **Provisioner** would look something like :
+In case you want to embed the sources in the binary to keep a unique binary you can use the **NewDisembedderProvisioner** function to get the proper **Provisioner** and attach it to `go-astilectron` with `.SetProvisioner(p Provisioner)`.
+Check out the [example](https://github.com/asticode/go-astilectron/tree/master/examples/5.single_binary_distribution/main.go) to see how to use it with [go-bindata](https://github.com/jteeuwen/go-bindata).

-    // myProvisioner represents your custom provisioner
-    type myProvisioner struct {}

-    // Provision implements the Provisioner interface
-    func (p myProvisioner) Provision(ctx context.Context, p Paths) error {
-    	// TODO Extract the .zip files embeded in GO.
-It will depend on the solution you choose to embed data in GO.

-    	// Call the default provisioner to finish the work return astilectron.DefaultProvisioner.Provision(ctx, p)
-    }

 If no BaseDirectoryPath is provided, it defaults to the user's home directory path.